How to Train Your Dragon (novel series): How to Cheat a Dragon's Curse (2006)

 During a hunting expedition, Hiccup and Fishlegs spot a group of Hysterics, a tribe of scary lunatic Vikings.
 Hiccup and Fishlegs flee, with the Hysterics behind in hot pursuit.
 They are saved by One-Eye, a Saber-Toothed Driver dragon.
-Fishlegs catches Vorpentitis, a disease caused by the sting of a Venomous Vorpent, and the only cure to this disease requires "the vegetable that no one dares name" (potato) from "the land that does not exist" (America).
+Fishlegs has the symptoms of Vorpentitis, a disease caused by the sting of the Venomous Vorpent, and the only cure to this disease requires "the vegetable that no one dares name" (potato) from "the land that does not exist" (America).
 Old Wrinkly predicts the potato might be in the Hysteric Territories, and tells him that he must bring it back before ten o'clock the next morning, or else Fishlegs will die.

 Hiccup brings Camicazi and Toothless on the journey to Hysteria, with One-Eye pulling them on a sleigh.
 The two children enter through the roof, but Hiccup falls into a pot of onion soup, and is discovered by Norbert the Nutjob.
 Hiccup makes Norbert show him the potato by pretending not to believe it exists.
+They force Hiccup to participate in trial by axe, where Norbert throws his axe in the air and the side that lands in the ground determines if Hiccup will be executed.
+Hiccup instead catches the axe gold side up, which he says means he should not be killed.
 Norbert locks Hiccup in a cage.
 After the Hysterics fall asleep, Camicazi picks the lock of Hiccup's cage and they leave the Hall through the chimney.

-The three, along with One-eye, escape in Hiccup's boat, but get attacked by the Doomfang, which eats the potato.
-Hiccup realizes the Doomfang has Vorpentitis.
+The three, along with One-eye, escape in Hiccup's boat, but get caught by Norbert and the Hysterics again.
+At that moment the Doomfang appears, eats the potato, and leaves.
+Hiccup realizes the Doomfang had Vorpentitis.
+For saving them from the Doomfang, Norbert lets them go.
 Once he gets back, he realizes that Fishlegs had only caught a cold, and Old Wrinkly had made a mistake.
 Old Wrinkly examines Hiccup and explains that it is actually Hiccup who has Vorpentitis.
-Fishlegs shoots Hiccup on the foot with an arrow soaked in the juices of the potato, and Hiccup recovers.
+Fishlegs shoots Hiccup in his toe with an arrow soaked in the juices of the potato, and Hiccup recovers.

-Hiccup plants the arrow in hopes of growing potatoes so no one dies of Vorpentitis ever again.
+Hiccup buries the arrow and finds it had a seed on it that has sprouted into a potato plant.
+He plants more potatoes and no one dies of Vorpentitis ever again.